 If you ever do receive a call from someone you believe to be First Colorado National Bank asking for this information, please hang up and contact us directly at 970-527-4141.

-Phishing is a scam that uses email, texts or pop-up messages to deceive you into disclosing your credit card numbers, bank account information, Social Security number, passwords, or other sensitive information.
+Phishing is a scam that uses email, texts, social media messages, or pop-up messages to deceive you into disclosing your credit card numbers, bank account information, Social Security number, passwords, or other sensitive information.

 According to the Federal Trade Commission (FTC), phishers will send an email or pop-up message that claims to be from a business or organization that you are familiar with or do business with--for example, your Internet Service Provider (ISP), bank, online payment service, or even a government agency.
 The message usually says that you need to "update" or "validate" your account information.
 It might threaten some dire consequence if you don't respond.
 The message directs you to a website that looks just like a legitimate organization's site, but it isn't.
 The purpose of the bogus site is to trick you into divulging your personal information so the operators can steal your identity and run up bills or commit crimes in your name.